psyked/portfolio-2018/content/posts/putting-our-component-library-on-a-diet/index.md

 All of this additional code for unused components is increasing our bundle size, but I had expected Webpack — with its native support for [dead code elimination](https://webpack.js.org/guides/tree-shaking/) — to automagically remove that unused library code and deliver a more optimised bundle.

 [**Reduce JavaScript Payloads with Tree Shaking | Web Fundamentals | Google Developers**
-_Knowing where to begin optimizing your application's JavaScript can be daunting.
-If you're taking advantage of modern…_developers.google.com](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/ "https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/")[](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/)
+\_Knowing where to begin optimizing your application's JavaScript can be daunting.
+If you're taking advantage of modern…\_developers.google.com](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/ 'https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/')[](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/)

 So, why didn’t it?